bodrick/awesome/TOPICS.md

 *   [malxau/yori](https://github.com/malxau/yori) - Yori is a CMD replacement shell that supports backquotes, job control, and improves tab completion, file matching, aliases, command history, and more.
 *   [WinMerge/winmerge](https://github.com/WinMerge/winmerge) - WinMerge is an Open Source differencing and merging tool for Windows.
 WinMerge can compare both folders and files, presenting differences in a visual text format that is easy to understand and handle.

-## drag

-*   [HerMajestyDrMona/Windows11DragAndDropToTaskbarFix](https://github.com/HerMajestyDrMona/Windows11DragAndDropToTaskbarFix) - "Windows 11 Drag & Drop to the Taskbar (Fix)" fixes the missing "Drag & Drop to the Taskbar" support in Windows 11.
-It works with the new Windows 11 taskbar and does not require nasty changes like UndockingDisabled or restoration of the classic taskbar.

 ## drop

 *   [HerMajestyDrMona/Windows11DragAndDropToTaskbarFix](https://github.com/HerMajestyDrMona/Windows11DragAndDropToTaskbarFix) - "Windows 11 Drag & Drop to the Taskbar (Fix)" fixes the missing "Drag & Drop to the Taskbar" support in Windows 11.
 It works with the new Windows 11 taskbar and does not require nasty changes like UndockingDisabled or restoration of the classic taskbar.